On the Approximate Purification of Mixed Strategies in Games with Infinite Action Sets: Proofs

 If $y'=(y,i,k,\ell)$, then

 In particular, $d_{i,k,\ell}(y)=\frac{1}{c_{i,k,\ell}(y)}$ for almost all $(y,i,k,\ell)\in Y'$ with respect to $\nu_{Y'}$, and thus $\nu$ is conditionally atomless for player $1$.

 {\bf Step 4}.
-Let $T$ be a Borel subset of $X$.
+Let $T$ be a measurable subset of $X$.
 Then, there exists a sequence of the partitions $(\{H_1^M,...,H_M^M\})$ of $T$ such that

 {\bf Proof of Step 4}.
-Because $X$ is Polish, by Kuratowski's theorem, we can assume without loss of generality that $X=[0,1]$.
-First, we show that every Borel probability measure $P$ on $[0,1]$ is atomless if and only if the cumulative distribution function $F(x)=P([0,x])$ satisfies $F(0)=0$ and is uniformly continuous.
+By assumption on $X$, we can assume without loss of generality that $X=[0,1]$, and the $\sigma$-algebra $\mathscr{F}$ of $X$ includes all Borel sets.
+First, we show that every probability measure $P$ on $([0,1],\mathscr{F})$ is atomless if and only if the cumulative distribution function $F(x)=P([0,x])$ satisfies $F(0)=0$ and is uniformly continuous.

 Suppose that $P$ is atomless.
 Then, $P(\{x\})=0$ for all $x\in [0,1]$, and thus $F(0)=0$ and $F$ is left-continuous.
 Because every cumulative distribution function is right-continuous, we have that $F$ is continuous.
 Since $[0,1]$ is compact, $F$ is uniformly continuous.